-- 1. Notify the Dean of Student Services. - 2.
+- Notify the Vice President of Student Services and/or the Dean of Student Services. - 2.
 Notify missing person contact information listed on the housing application.

 Housing Contract

 The housing contract is a nine-month academic year contract for students entering housing space in the fall.
 Students entering student housing in the spring or summer will sign a contract that covers the spring or summer only.
 This contract governs the housing refund regulations.